 Pumpkin is one of those nostalgic fall flavors that pops up everywhere as temperatures cool down.
 For this recipe we’ve used organic canned pumpkin, so you can make it any time of year.

 Why pumpkin is perfect

 Pumpkin is a good source of fiber, which is a great nutrient to pair with sweet treats like pancakes.
 Fiber helps slow the release of glucose into the bloodstream, feeds healthy gut bacteria, and promotes a feeling of fullness as you eat.
 Since cooler months often have us reaching for heavier, comforting foods, taking advantage of fiber-rich vegetables like pumpkin can help satisfy cravings without feeling weighed down.

 Pumpkin is rich in vitamin A (also known as beta-carotene), which is important for skin health.
 Pumpkin is also rich in the antioxidants alpha-carotene and beta-cryptoxanthin, which, like the antioxidant beta-carotene, help fight free radicals in the body.
-These antioxidants can also help prevent sun damage to the skin (or help treat existing damage), fight eye diseases, and lower your risk for cancer.
+These antioxidants can also help prevent sun damage to the skin (or help treat existing damage).

 Benefits of spicing things up